 Sweet, gentle, and good-natured: all adjectives used to describe Maine Coon cats.
-Maine Coons are known as the “gentle giants” or the “dogs of the cat world” because of their playful personalities and large size.
-Plus, Maine Coons display the dog-like trait of loyalty to their family.
+They’re known as the “gentle giants” or the “dogs of the cat world” because of their playful personalities and large size.
+Plus, this breed displays the dog-like trait of loyalty to their family.
 They will bond with all family members, but especially their primary caretaker.

 They’ve been around for a while.
-One theory, backed by genetic testing, is that Maine Coon cats and their ancestors are descendants of a Norwegian Forest Cat and another breed, now extinct.
+One theory, backed by genetic testing, is that this cat and its ancestors are descendants of a Norwegian Forest Cat and another breed, now extinct.
 Vikings and European sailors docked in American ports in the 1700s.
 Long-haired cats that lived on the ships came ashore and mated with short-haired cats, and thus the Maine Coon cat was born.
 Their thick coats helped them survive New England winters.

 They’re huge!
 The largest domestic cat breed, in fact.
 Their bodies are rectangular and long with a long tail.
 They can grow to be 40 inches in length and are about 18 pounds of solid cat.
 They have thick legs and broad chests that rumble when they purr.